rng-guy/NFSMWBartender/README.txt

    the wrong car in the requested roadblock.
 This bug isn't restricted to cop spawns: if the stars align, it can also happen with traffic cars or even the helicopter.

- • The first scripted cop to spawn in a given event is always of the type specified in the event's VltEd entry instead of the "Event" spawn tables ("BartenderSettings\Advanced\Cars.ini").
-This is because the game actually requests the first cop before it loads any pursuit or Heat level information, which makes it impossible for the mod to know which spawn to use for this one car.
+ • The "Event" spawn tables ("BartenderSettings\Advanced\Cars.ini") apply only after the first scripted, pre-generated cop has already spawned in a given event; instead, this first cop is always of the type specified in the event's "CopSpawnType" VltEd parameter.
+This is because the game actually requests the first cop before it loads any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use for the very first vehicle.

  • The global cop spawn limit ("BartenderSettings\Advanced\General.ini") has a few odd quirks.
    These quirks are all vanilla behaviour; this mod is just more likely to expose you to them:
     • The game compares the limit to the total number of cops in the world, not just a pursuit.
     • The total number of cops includes all ground vehicles: "Chasers", supports, and roadblocks.
-    • The game only removes vehicles from the total number of cops once they have fully despawned.
+    • The game only removes vehicles from the total once they have fully despawned / disappeared.
-    • If the total is at or above the limit, no more "Chasers" can spawn until it goes back down.
+    • If the total is at or above the limit, no more "Chasers" can spawn until it less again.
     • If the total is at or above the limit, new supports and roadblocks CAN still spawn.
    The big implication here is that support and roadblock vehicles can block new "Chasers" from spawning in pursuits if they spawn first.
 Keep this in mind if you encounter a situation where